 - For the first time in history, the U.S. Navy promoted a woman, Adm.
 Michelle J. Howard – also the first African-American – to become a four-star admiral (2014)

-And, today is Canada Day, a national holiday celebrating Canada’s founding, and the date in 1980 when the song, O, Canada, became the national anthem.
+Today is Canada Day, a national holiday celebrating Canada’s founding, and the date in 1980 when the song, O, Canada, became the national anthem.
 It is also Independence day in Somalia (1960); Rwanda (1962); and Burundi (1962)